AskMeAgain/streamdeck4p/README.md

 ## Image Url

-You can pass a normal url to an image for display, but you can also parse straight values if you prefix with bg->
+You can pass a normal url to an image for display via url->, but you can also parse straight values if you prefix with bg->

+    "image_url": "url->http//.google.de/iconwhatever.png" #this downloads the image
     "image_url": "bg->black" #this renders a black background "image_url": "bg->#123,123,123" #this renders an rgb value as background color